Skip to content

 Warsaw Ghetto Uprising

 This learning activity focuses on the understanding the Warsaw Ghetto Uprising in terms of survival and resistance.
-Students think about what is needed to survive and resist and then analyze documents and oral histories to determine what was necessary for survival and resistance in the Warsaw Ghetto.
+Students will think about what is needed to survive and resist, and then analyze documents and oral histories to reflect on what was necessary for survival and resistance in the Warsaw Ghetto.

 Władysław Szpilman was a pianist and Holocaust survivor.
 This learning activity asks students to consider the role music plays in a person's survival and resistance.